mihaeladivoiu/bookstore-management-sql/README.md

 ## 📌 Project Structure

 ### 1. **Database Project (BD)**

+The code is included in a document and covers:
 - Table creation: `CARTI`, `CLIENTI`, `VANZATORI`, `TRANZACTII`
 - DDL and DML scripts
 - SQL queries for: